 Here, the second activity cannot be started until the first activity starts.
 Both activities should start simultaneously.

-Suppose you have to apply primary coating on the wall.
+Suppose you have to apply a primary coating on a wall.
 To apply the coating, you also need to clean the wall.
 Therefore, one team will start cleaning the wall and second team will paint it.
 Both activities can be started at the same time.

 Start to Finish (SF)

 In this type of dependency, the second activity cannot be finished until the first activity starts.

 For example, let us say you have to move into a new home, and your old home has to be demolished.
 In this case, you cannot move to your new home until it is ready.
-Hence, the second activity (construction of new home) must be finished before the first activity starts (you start moving into new home); i.e. if you are moving into your new home, you cannot start vacating your old home until the new house is completely ready.
+Hence, the second activity (construction of new home) must be finished before the first activity starts (you start moving into a new home); i.e. if you are moving into your new home, you cannot start vacating your old home until the new house is completely ready.

 Although this type of dependency is not commonly used, you as a project manager should know about all the types of dependencies.
 It is important for you, as the project manager, to understand all types of dependencies because it will help you considerably when drawing the network diagram and then creating the project schedule.

 This concludes the precedence diagram method and the type of dependencies used in making the diagram.

-In this blog post, I tried to give you the simplest examples of each type of dependencies used in project schedule network diagram; however, if you feel there could be any other, simpler, examples, then you can share in the comments section.
+In this blog post, I aimed to give you the simplest examples of each type of dependencies used in project schedule network diagram.
+However, if you feel there could be any other, simpler examples, you can share in the comments section below.